Denman

 An assessment of population growth drivers in Denman reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projected demographic trends indicate above median population growth in regional areas, with Denman expected to increase by 296 persons to 2041, reflecting a gain of 17.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of regional areas across the nation is projected.
+The suburb of Denman is expected to increase by 294 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.4% in total over the 17 years.

 Frequently Asked Questions - Population